nbrest/kamehouse/README.md

 # Docker demo:

-As described in [Docker Setup](docker-setup.md), you can have a local demo of kamehouse running to test most of the functionality by executing 2 docker commands for pulling and running
+As described in [Docker Setup](docker-setup.md), you can have a local demo of kamehouse running to test most of the functionality by executing 2 docker commands for pulling and running.

 It's much simpler than going through the complex process of doing all the manual steps to have an installation in your local described [here](installation.md)

 # Live demo: